Optimizing PHP Application Concurrency

 , httperf

-or similar), you may also observe the amount of memory consumed by your php-fpm
+, or similar, you can also observe the amount of memory consumed by your php-fpm

 processes using ps